 VAM’s configuration file is robust and can be customized to meet an organization’s specific security requirements.

-VAM supports VAX, Alpha, and Integrity systems running various versions of OpenVMS.
+VAM supports Alpha and Integrity systems running various versions of OpenVMS.
 When each node in an OpenVMS cluster shares a common system disk, the cluster needs to store just one copy of most VAM files.
 Only a few system-specific configuration files are required on each machine that runs the software.

 An application programming interface (API) is provided to allow VAM to be incorporated into existing user applications.
 The heart of the API is the